RealWorldCTF 2024: Let's Party in the House

 print(res.text)

-In parallel, we got a gdbserver and got it to run by adding this script to to /etc/init.d/S50_IPcamApp.
+In parallel we got a gdbserver and got it to run by adding this script to /etc/init.d/S50_IPcamApp.

 echo "INIT GDBSERVER"